ChetanKrishna07/Fruit_Recognition/README.md

 # Fruit_Recognition
-- Recognize if a fruit is an apple, a banana or a guava.
+- Recognize if a fruit is an apple, a banana or a orange and its quality (good or rotten)
-- Uses Convolution Neural Networks ML model.
+- Uses Convolution Neural Networks model.
+- Feature Extraction by ResNet50

+# Results
+- Accuracy: 99.46%
+- Validation Accuracy: 99.07%

+- Loss: 0.0221
+- Validation Loss: 0.0281

+# How to run
+1. Download the nescesary libraries:
-- User Tensorflow library of python
+- Tensorflow
-## Progress
-- Creating Fruit Recognition model using CNN
-- Getting good accuracy for the fruit recognition model, and doing decent when trying to predict.
-## Metrics
-- Accuracy = 99.9%
-- Val_accuracy = 96.2%
+- Numpy
-- Val_loss = 18.2%
+- Matplotlib

+2. python .\pred_test.py